-So if you are carrying heavy groceries, you now do not need to raise your arm to wake the display up to check the time.
+So if you are carrying heavy groceries, you now do not need to raise your hand to wake the display up to check the time.
 Just glance at your screen.

 The new watchOS 6 has several new watch faces that take advantage of the AOD.
 One is the California watch face, which has a mix of Roman and Arabic numerals.
 These numerals, along with the hour and minute hands, remain visible when the watch is idle, while the background and the second hand disappear.
-They reappear when you raise your wrist to wake the display up.
+They reappear when you raise your wrist to wake up the display.

 • Always-on display

 Unfortunately, there is still no support for third-party faces.
 The AOD feature would have been perfect for developers to create new watch faces.

 You can deactivate AOD for a longer battery life.
 But I found that even with the AOD turned off, you probably still have to charge the watch daily.

 Apple said that with the AOD turned on, the Series 5 will continue to have an all-day battery life.

 With the watch paired to an iPhone with notifications turned on, and with a 5km walk (not running in this hazy weather) and a 500m swim thrown in, it still has around 40 per cent battery life left when I put it to charge at bedtime.

 Another new feature is the digital compass, which shows direction and elevation.